radiodan/radiodan.github.io/help/index.md

 # Quick Start

 Radiodan is designed to be run on a Raspberry Pi 3, 2 or zero.
-It doesn't currently install on a Pi B or B+.
+It doesn't currently run well on a Pi A, B, or B+, although if, like me, you build the card on a B+, the result will run fine on a Zero.

 You can also [run it on Mac or Linux](/help/tutorials/simplest-radio-laptop.html), minus the buttons, dials, lights etc.